Whether you've a wee tot or big teen, the costs of childcare can be massive. Yet 100,000s of working parents are missing

 Childcare Vouchers are a little known scheme, which can save many parents with kids aged up to 15 over £1,000 a year on childcare.
 They need to be offered via employers, but many large and small companies take part.

 The key is it enables you to pay for childcare out of your PRE-TAX and National Insurance income.
 While this doesn’t sound like anything special, the benefit is huge.
 Most employers work it on a salary sacrifice system, which works something like this (basic rate tax example)...

 Of course, once you no longer need to pay for childcare, you simply get your salary back.

 BOTH parents (if basic-rate taxpayers or higher/top payers who joined the scheme before 5 Apr 2011) are allowed to get a maximum of £243 per month worth of vouchers, meaning some families will gain £1,000s from this over a year.

-From 6 Apr 2011 new joiners paying higher or top rate tax had their allowance dropped so that all tax payers have roughly the same maximum tax gain.
-From April 2013 the limits are £28 a week for higher rate and £25 a week for top rate payers.
+From 6 April 2011 new joiners paying higher or top-rate tax had their allowance dropped so that all tax payers have roughly the same maximum tax gain.
+The current limits are £28 a week for higher rate and £25 a week for top-rate payers.

 To find out more read the full Childcare Vouchers Guide